WiseBird/angular_ls_empty_template/README.md

-Repo contains reproduction of the problem when Angular Language Service complains that component is not included in a module.
+Repo contains reproduction of the problem when Angular Language Service complains that component doesn't have a template whereas it has empty one.